SEE Shore Photography

 3. A pen and notebook to either hold handouts and/or note taking.

-Additional supplies needed for the Photo II class or the ADVANCED photography student ONLY enrolled in a private lesson (meaning you know about aperture and shutter speeds are):
+Additional supplies needed for the Photo II class or the ADVANCED photography student ONLY enrolled in a private lesson (meaning you know about aperture and shutter speeds):

 If you are a film camera user, contact Kelly.